-Student concerns about the judicial system should be directed to the University Appeals Officer, the Vice President for Student Affairs.
+Student concerns about the judicial system should be directed to the University Appeals Officer, with a copy to the Vice President for Student Affairs.
 It should be understood that the University conduct system in no way supersedes civil and criminal legal processes.
 The University may, at its discretion, take disciplinary action in advance of legal proceedings.
 Students are encouraged to keep their parents or legal guardians informed of their disciplinary status.